Waveguide - Group Velocity, Phase Velocity, Cut off Frequency & Impedance

 Impedance (Zo) of waveguide

-The characteristics impedance (Zo) is known as the impedance infinity of long waveguide.
-If the load which is connected with the waveguide is terminated with its characteristic impedance, then the whole energy is consumed by the load nad no reflected enery is transferred back towards the source.
+The characteristics impedance (Zo) is known as the impedance infinity of a long waveguide.
+If the load which is connected with the waveguide is terminated with its characteristic impedance, then the whole energy is consumed by the load and no reflected energy is transferred back toward the source.

 Here

-λg = waveguide length (the wave length of the frequency travelling through waveguide)
+λg = waveguide length (the wavelength of the frequency traveling through the waveguide)

 λo = Wave length of the operating frequency